About the CARE Study

 The California Regional Exposure (CARE) Study measures and compares levels of chemicals in people across the state.
 Information from the CARE Study can support policy makers and communities in taking action to protect our environment and health.

+The CARE Study will be in San Diego County and Orange County in 2020.
 Study participants will receive a $50 gift card.
 Participants will also have the opportunity to find out about the levels of chemicals in their bodies, and learn about actions they can take to help reduce contact with chemicals.

 Let us know you're interested